astrohart/MFR/MFR.Settings.Configuration.Interfaces/README.md

 ##### Remarks

-This flag is ignored if this projectFileRenamerConfiguration did not originate from the command line.
+This flag is ignored if this configuration did not originate from the command line.